Currency conversions and risk

 Only Shopify Payments can process payments in a customer's local (presentment) currency.
 If your customer chooses a payment option from a different payment provider, then their payment is made in the currency of your store.

 When your customer chooses a payment provider other than Shopify Payments, the prices (in your customer's local currency) are converted to your store currency.
-As a result, the price that your customer pays will be more than the product price in your store currency.
+As a result, the price that your customer pays is more than the product price in your store currency.

 For example, your store's currency is in USD, and you sell a t-shirt for $10 USD.
 A customer chooses to view your store using EUR (€8.90 EUR), but at checkout they choose to pay using a payment provider other than Shopify Payments.
 The price of the t-shirt is converted from EUR to USD, so the customer pays $10.08 USD for the t-shirt.